Skip to content

 Abraham Clark – Roselle, NJ

-Abraham Clark – Lawyer, Congressman from Rahway.
+Abraham Clark is a lawyer and congressman from Rahway.
 (Union County).
 Clark Township in Union County is named for him, as is Abraham Clark High School in Roselle.

 Clark remained in the Continental Congress through 1778, when he was elected as Essex County’s Member of the New Jersey Legislative Council.
 New Jersey returned him twice more, from 1780 to 1783 and from 1786 to 1788.